srikavin/strace/maint/gen/README.md

 The contents of the `filename.def` will be treated as if they were placed in the current file.

-### #ifdef/#ifndef/#define
+### #ifdef/#ifndef

-Ifdef, ifndef, and define statements have the format
+Ifdef, ifndef statements have the format
 ```
 #ifdef condition
 #ifndef condition
-#define "definition"
 #endif
 #endif
 ```

 Ifdef, ifndef, and define statements will be included as-is in the generated output.
+Unlike C, these cannot be placed in the middle of another statement.

-### include
+### define/include

-Include statements have the format
+Include and define statements have the format
 ```
+define DEBUG 1
 include "filename"
 include <filename>
 ```

-Include statements will be included as-is in the generated output.
+Include and define statements will be included as-is in the generated output.